syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ### CheckBox

 By setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `CheckBox` you can render a CheckBox item.
-You can also customize the CheckBox item through [RibbonCheckBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html) which provides options such as `LabelPosition`, `Label`, `Checked` and more.
+You can also customize the CheckBox item using the [RibbonCheckBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html) which provides options such as `LabelPosition`, `Label`, `Checked` and more.

 #### CheckBox State